-At the beginning of the movie, Annie (Toni Collete) gave a eulogy for her late mother describing her as strange and off-putting.
-When Annie confronts her daughter, Charlie (Milly Shapiro), after the funeral to see how she is coping, she is as unbothered as the rest of the family and comments that her grandmother always wanted her to be a boy.
-Because it is in the beginning of the movie, we take this information for granted and just brush it off as weird, irrelevant backstory.
+At the beginning of the movie, Annie (Toni Collete) gives a eulogy for her late mother describing her as strange and off-putting.
+When Annie confronts her daughter, Charlie (Milly Shapiro), after the funeral to see how she’s coping, Charlie is as unbothered as the rest of the family.
+She comments that her grandmother always wanted her to be a boy.
+Because it’s in the beginning of the movie, we take this information for granted and just brush it off as weird, irrelevant backstory.
 Wrong.
 There is no such thing as irrelevant backstory in this movie.
 We learn this the hard way when the horror starts.

 Hereditary’s horror seems random and senseless in the first half, leaving us to speculate on the hauntings until things are made clearer in the second half.
-It is only until Annie suspects the brutal death of Charlie and the trauma her family is going through is somehow tied back to her mother, and after she goes through an old storage box that has all the secrets do we realize the source of it all: some Goetic demon king named Paimon.
-In the final scene, he possesses Peter (Alex Wolff) and they all bow down to him.
+After a while, Annie starts to suspect the brutal death of Charlie and the trauma her family is going through is somehow tied back to her mother.
+It’s only until she goes through an old storage box that has all the secrets we realize the source of it all: some Goetic demon-king named Paimon.
+In the final scene, Paimon possesses Peter (Alex Wolff), and they all bow down to him.
 This answers a lot of the questions—some obvious and some not—we asked during the movie and leaves some unanswered.
 Here are my answers:

 1. Why was Annie’s mother obsessed with Charlie?

-The only thing that was made obvious from the start was that Charlie was severely disturbed, we just don’t find out that it was because thanks to grandma, King Paimon’s spirit was inside her all along until afterwards.
+The only thing that’s made obvious from the start is that Charlie is severely disturbed, we just don’t find out until later that it’s because thanks to grandma, King Paimon’s spirit was inside her all along.
 This explains why Annie’s mother was so unhealthily attached to her; she was worshiping her and nurturing her ever since she was a baby.

 2. What’s the deal with Annie’s late brother and Joan’s late son?

-King Paimon needed—or at least ultimately preferred—a male body, so he chose Peter (Alex Wolff).
-This possibly explains why Joan’s son died at the young age of seven and why Annie’s schizophrenic brother hanged himself after writing it was because their mother tried to “put people in his head”.
+King Paimon needs—or at least ultimately prefers—a male body, so he chooses Peter.
+This possibly explains why Joan’s son dies at the young age of seven and why Annie’s schizophrenic brother hangs himself after writing it’s because their mother tried to “put people in his head”.
 I think that both mothers tried to give their sons’ bodies for King Paimon to use, but things went wrong.
-This could also possibly explain why Annie’s severely depressed father starved himself, but I think this demonic worship thing is maternal.
+This could also possibly explain why Annie’s severely depressed father starves himself, but I think this demonic worship thing is maternal.
 Either way, the men in this movie are doomed.